Best UK Golf Betting Sites

 Naturally, ante-post betting markets for golf are widely available too.
 While the focus on betting sites in the UK will be on tournaments that are upcoming or ongoing, it is usually possible to put a bet on an event such as the Ryder Cup or The Masters well before the event gets underway.

-Most golf tournaments are stroke play, which simply means the player who posts the lowest score over the course of the event claims the prize money and a trophy.
+Most golf tournaments are stroke play, which simply means the player who posts the lowest score throughout the event claims the prize money and a trophy.
 But golf also has some other formats such as match play, where golfers face off against each other in a head-to-head.

 This all means golf betting in the UK includes an awful lot of options and the good news is there are plenty of special golf betting bonuses, promotions, and deals to take advantage of as well.

 To do that, people will need to identify which of the best golf betting sites in the UK they want to join.
-The choice here is almost endless, so let's have a look at the key factors that we look at when we are assessing leading UK online bookmakers and comparing all of their golf coverage.
+The choice here is almost endless, so let's look at the key factors that we look at when assessing leading UK online bookmakers and comparing all of their golf coverage.

 How We Choose the Best Golf Betting Sites in the UK